najibels/FinalCapstone/README.md

 - 4/19(65% done)
   - Took a step back application isnt running something wrong with "session factory " and "Transaction Manger"
-  - Can't seem to figure it out using online resources and class mates but can't seem to figure it out.
+  - Can't seem to figure it out using online resources and classmates but can't seem to figure it out.
   - Working on Static templates now
   - worked on Admin Controller Tomorrow.